adamyork/rez-track/README.md

     |R|e|z|T|r|a|c|k|
     +-+-+-+-+-+-+-+-+

-##Track the resurrection timers of all your dead battleground members in one unified spot.
+##Track the resurrection timers of battleground members in one spot.

 --------------------------------------------

 ### TODO ...
-- Build UI
+- Abstract core functionality into a base library
-- Enable Options
+- Make the UI more configurable
-- Implement SendAddonMessage
+- Persist user configurations
 - Test
 - Release